DangJem/ggchord/README.md

 - **Fine-tuned Axes**:
   - Each sequence has independent axes with major/minor ticks, clearly labeling length and positions.
   - Adjust tick lengths, label sizes, and offsets to balance readability and aesthetics.
-  - Radial distance between axes and sequence arcs (`axis_gap`) is adjustable, including support for negative values (inward indentation).
 - **Flexible Ribbon Styling**:
   - 3 coloring schemes: `single` (uniform color), `query` (by query sequence), and `pident` (gradient by similarity).
-  - Adjustable radial gap between ribbons and sequences; supports custom Bézier curve control points for smoothness.
+  - Adjustable gap between ribbons and sequences; supports custom Bézier curve control points for smoothness.
 - **Layout Optimization**: Global rotation of the entire plot to adapt to different display needs.
 - **Debug Mode**: Assists in troubleshooting data issues by showing counts of valid/invalid alignments.